-Hey, ‘member those mushy potato cakes Mom used to make from leftover mashed potatoes?
+Hey, remember those mushy potato cakes Mom used to make from leftover mashed potatoes?
 You know, the ones that she’d forget about and leave in the skillet until they were burnt or, as she’d say, “slightly blackened” on one side?
 Yeah.

-Second, because really, what’s so wrong with rewarmed mashed potatoes just plain, whether cold or hot?
-As an aside, if you’ve never nestled warmed leftover mashed potatoes inside an omelet and served it with bacon, you really ought to remedy that.
+Second, because really, what’s so wrong with rewarmed mashed potatoes just plain or mixed with ground lamb and fried?
+(As an aside, if you’ve never nestled warmed leftover mashed potatoes inside an omelet and served it with bacon, you really ought to remedy that.
 Truly.)

 LC Personalize Your Potato Cakes Note

-Goat Cheese Potato Cakes Recipe
+Goat Cheese Potato Cakes

-- 2 1/2 to 3 pounds Yukon Gold potatoes, peeled
+- 2 1/2 to 3 pounds Yukon Gold potatoes peeled

-- 3 tablespoons fresh parsley, chopped
+- 3 tablespoons flat-leaf parsley leaves chopped

 - 3 tablespoons sliced scallions

-- 8 ounces goat cheese, crumbled
+- 8 ounces goat cheese crumbled

-- Salt and freshly ground black pepper, to taste
+- Salt and freshly ground black pepper to taste

-- 1/4 cup all-purpose flour, plus more for the work surface
+- 1/4 cup all-purpose flour plus more for the work surface

 - 1/4 cup olive oil